david-springer/chicken_and_egg/README.md

 To maintain your health, you must eat a fried egg whenever your health level drops below 50%.
 If you let your health drop to 0, you die and the game ends.

 To get more scratch, you fill the egg crate with a dozen eggs.
-A full egg crate is autmatically converted into a full feed sack.
+A full egg crate is automatically converted into a full feed sack.

 Whever the water bottle level falls below 1 litre, you can refill it.
 Click on the tap to fill the bottle to capacity.